Ready to use mycelium (40L/4 bags)

 Keep the mold in a warm space of 24°-30° C for five to seven days.

 Carefully take the mold away.
-You can give it two days extra in a warm and humid space to develop a velvetty skin.
+You can give it two additional days in a warm and humid space to develop a velvety skin.

 Dry the object either by placing it in a dry environment with a blower or in an oven.